mingzhi2004/Derf/speech model/README.md

 In the patch, we also provide implementations of LayerNorm and DyT.
 You can easily switch between them by simply commenting and uncommenting the relevant code.

-## 4. Training & Evaluation
+## 5. Training & Evaluation
-To train and evaluate the ViT models on the LibriSpeech dataset, run the following commands:
+To train and evaluate the wav2vec 2.0 models on the LibriSpeech dataset, run the following commands:

 ### wav2vec 2.0 Base